stevana/armstrong-distributed-systems/docs/erlang-is-not-about.md

 Input -> State -> (State, Output)
 ```

-That's it takes some input, its current state and produces a pair of the new
+It takes some input, its current state and produces a pair of the new
 updated state and an output.

 How do we turn this sequential signature into something that can handle